nsg/photo-pipeline/README.md

 ## How to use

-Rename `config.conf.sample` to `config.conf.sample` and choose what plugins you like to use.
+Rename `config.conf.sample` to `config.conf` and choose what plugins you like to use.
 Now run `./photo-channel.sh` and wait.
 This process can take a long time if you have a lot of photos.

 ## Plugins